t-bast/lightning-docs/lightning-privacy.md

 is a strong indication that this may be a lightning channel.

 Fortunately, this is very easy to fix with Taproot.
-Instead of using a p2wsh output, we will use [Musig2](./schnorr.md) with a key path spend, which will be indistiguishable from a normal single signature output.
+Instead of using a p2wsh output, we will use [Musig2](./schnorr.md) with a key path spend, which will be indistinguishable from a normal single signature output.

 However, there are two ways that a lightning channel can be closed: either cooperatively, where